briandrum/codes.forchagrin.com/_chapters/chapter-114-open-meetings.md

 virtual storage folder at the convenience of the Village Administration.

-5. _(e)_ **Notice to the Public.** Each public body shall provide at least twelve (12) hours’ prior notification of the time, place, agenda items, and the manner by which the meeting or hearing will be held and where possible or convenient, an email address to submit proposed exhibits or other documents for a meeting or hearing.
+5. _(e)_ **Notice to the Public.** Each public body shall provide at least twelve (12) hours' prior notification of the time, place, agenda items, and the manner by which the meeting or hearing will be held and where possible or convenient, an email address to submit proposed exhibits or other documents for a meeting or hearing.